 Family Literacy & Hawai‘i Pizza Hut Literacy

-To increase the access to and quality of literacy programs for Hawai‘i's residents.
-The focus of the Family Literacy Program is on families with young children (ages 0-8) to engage parents/caregivers as their child's first teacher to "equip caregivers with tools, resources, and strategies to guide children's learning activities and language experiences at home."
+This program seeks to improve access to and quality of literacy programs for Hawai‘i's residents.
+The focus of the Family Literacy Program is on families with young children (ages 0-8) to engage parents/caregivers as their child's first teacher to equip caregivers with tools, resources, and strategies to guide children's learning activities and language experiences at home.

 The Hawai’i Children’s Trust Fund seeks to support community organizations providing programs and services focused on child abuse and neglect (CAN) prevention.
-This two-year grant program will focus on primary and secondary prevention services that address the priority areas of mental health, substance abuse, and resources for parental resilience and family strengthening through evidence-informed and impact-focused programming.
+The 2024 funding opportunities include a one-year opportunity for primary prevention programs across the State.
+There are also two funding opportunities for a two-year grant program which will focus on primary and secondary prevention services that address the priority areas of mental health, substance abuse, and resources for parental resilience and family strengthening through evidence-informed and impact-focused programming.
+Visit the HCF Grants Portal to read through all three funding opportunities.

 The Hawaiʻi Tourism Authority’s Kūkulu Ola & Aloha ʻĀina Programs